Fumiko HAYASHI

 (南風 | Minamikaze).

-Published by Chūō Kōronsha in October 1938, in Novels, vol. 1.
+Serialised in Fujin Kōron from June 1937 to October 1938.
+Published in book form by Chūō Kōronsha in October 1938, in Novels, vol. 1.
+New edition by Rokugatsusha in April 1948.

 Spring papers (1938).